izivkov/flash-moto-one-power/README.md

 **WARNING!!!: This procedure will erase all data on your phone, and you need to restore from backup.**

 Here are the steps to flash a complete new official rom for [Moto One Power](https://www.digitaltrends.com/mobile/motorola-one-power-news-rumors-specs-and-more/).
 You need [fastboot](https://androidmtk.com/download-minimal-adb-and-fastboot-tool) utility installed on your computer.
-This procedure works best in Linux, but you should be able to run it in Windows by running the ```fastboot``` steps in the ```flashfile.sh```.
+This procedure works best in Linux, but you should be able to run it in Windows by manually running the ```fastboot``` steps in the ```flashfile.sh```.

 1. Download the ROM from [here](https://mirrors.lolinet.com/firmware/moto/chef/official/RETIN/XT1942-2_CHEF_RETIN_10_QPT30.61-18_subsidy-DEFAULT_regulatory-DEFAULT_CFC.xml.zip).
 If your phone is different, you can get different official roms by vising [this](https://mirrors.lolinet.com/firmware/moto/chef/official) site.